SireneNova/Portfolio/C-Plus-Plus/AlphabetCipher/ReadMe.md

 ### Encryption
 Drew out on paper how the encoding mechanism worked to better understand how it could be translated into code.

-I determined that one way to look at the result is to see it as the index in the alphabet that is the of a the indices of each expanded key character and message character in a loop across the alphabet.
+Determined that one way to look at the result is to see it as the index in the alphabet that is the of a the indices of each expanded key character and message character in a loop across the alphabet.

 Being new to C++, I drafted what I would do in a familiar .NET language, C#, and converted using MSDN as a resource.
 This is why the sytax in my program relies on the System::String library rather than std::string standard C++ library.